 Taking the Snyder’s of Hanover Factory Tour

-Snyder’s of Hanover Factory Tours are offered on Monday-Saturday from 9am to 6pm and Sunday from 12pm to 5pm.
-Reservations are recommended and can be made by calling 1-800-233-7125, extension 28592 between 9am and 5pm Monday through Friday.
+Snyder’s of Hanover Factory Tours are offered Tuesday-Thursday every half hour from 10am to 2pm.
+Reservations are required at least 24 hours in advance and can be made by calling 1-800-233-7125, extension 28592 between 9am and 5pm Monday through Friday.

 Tours are given free of charge.